BrainingOutOfBox/API/README.md

   Enables connection to the mongodb database for BrainstormingTeams.

+- MongoDBFileService

+  Enables connection to the mongodb database for Files.

+- MongoDBPatternService

+  Enables connection to the mongodb database for PatternIdeas.

 ## Parsers
 The different parsers exptect JSON and generate the appropriate DTO from it.